 Fish Processing Plant Sector Compliance Audit

-- Determine if current permits contain consistent foundational environmental protection provisions;
+- Assess whether the authorizations contain consistent foundational environmental protection provisions; and

-- Determine what is best achievable technology (BAT) in the treatment of effluent including barriers to industry achievement;
+- Identify the best achievable technology (BAT) for the treatment of effluent.

 Inspections were conducted for all 30 fish processing facilities authorized under EMA in B.C.
 A total of 202 requirements were assessed for compliance within the 30 permits.
 Of the 202 permit requirements, the fish processing facilities were In Compliance with 44 percent of the requirements, Out of Compliance with 22 percent of the requirements and compliance was Not Determined for 10 percent of the requirements and Not Applicable for 24 percent of the requirements.

 In most cases, the instances of non-compliance were administrative in nature; however, the facilities were also found to be Out of Compliance for exceeding the discharge rate and the discharge quality.
 In some instances, the facilities were not conducting the required monitoring or reporting.
 The effluent discharge quality and toxicity results indicate that undiluted fish processing facility effluent can be acutely lethal to fish.

 Most of the EMA permits do not contain the foundational requirements that are necessary to be protective of the environment.
 Some differences are expected due to the site-specific nature of permitting; however, the permits frequently do not contain effluent discharge quality limits and monitoring and reporting requirements for discharge rate, discharge quality and receiving environment quality.
 It is recommended that the existing permits be amended to include these foundational environmental protection provisions.